ajazhussainsiddiqui/RNN-Question-Answering-Model/README.md

 ## Results
 - Model processes sequences for answer generation.
 - Example: Input "What is the capital of France?" → Output "Paris".
-- Due to limited data and others limitation gets error like "Who directed the movie 'Dark knight ?"  → Output "batman"
+- Due limitations gets error like "Who directed the movie 'Dark knight ?"  → Output "batman"